S95Sedan/CT1741_DSP/assembly/README.md

 - Removed unused data at the end
 - Updated to a custom firmware - Version 4.17

+  Todo (If the hardware allows it):
+- Single-Cycle DMA Clicking
+- MPU-401 Slowdown

 ---
 ## Compiling:
 All of the files can be compiled using AS31 found [Here](https://www.pjrc.com/tech/8051/tools/as31-doc.html)